 Skip to main content

 Return a report’s computed pivot-table cells — its cross-tabulated values.
 For a report configured as a pivot table (see get_report’s pivot_configuration): returns the row groups, the column groups, the measures, and the flattened cells (one per row-path × column-path × measure), respecting the caller’s visibility. __total__ in a path marks a subtotal or grand-total.
 For a flat (non-pivot) report, use get_report_data instead — calling this on a report with no pivot configuration raises a clear error.
+Grouped date values in row_path and column_path are pre-formatted period labels, not raw ISO dates.
+Each grouped date field is labelled by the period it covers on the company’s fiscal calendar, at the group’s own granularity — Dec 2026 for a monthly group, Q1 2026 for a quarter, H1 2026 for a semester, 2026 for a year — in the caller’s language (Janv.
+2020 / T1 2026 / S1 2026 in French).
+A pivot cannot group dates by day.
+Measure values in cells are unaffected: a date-typed measure keeps its raw ISO value.
 Paginated like every list tool: limit caps the number of cells per call, offset walks the pages (next_offset is null on the last one), total_cell_count is the full size.
 A page holds whole pivot rows, so it may return slightly fewer cells than limit (never more), and always at least one row.
 A pivot too large to compute on the fly raises an actionable error.
 You only see reports you have access to.

 Parameters